mhjacks/ansible-pattern-theory/README.md

 ## Proposed requirements/standards language

-* Ansible-based Validated Patterns MUST contain at least one version-controlled git repository that is synchronized into AAP through both webhooks and a polling cycle (that is, the repo is polled periodically and refreshed if it has changed, ensuring that the next time work units defined in that repository correspond to the new commit(s)).
+* Ansible-based Validated Patterns MUST contain at least one version-controlled git repository that is synchronized into AAP with the "Update Revision on Launch" flag turned on.
+It MAY also be configured with webhooks and/or a polling cycle.
+This ensures that each time work units defined in that repository run, the work unit and repository will correspond to the latest commit(s) available.
 This satisfies the "Versioned and immutable" and "Pulled automatically" requirements to be considered GitOps.

 * Ansible-based Validated Patterns MUST contain one or more work units that are applied to inventories periodically and/or by webhook or other event driver; this satisfies the "Continuously reconciled" requirement for GitOps.